Carola is a mental health advocate and a freelance writer who focuses on mental health, mental illness, and cognitive conditions..

 - Are restless or easily irritated

-- Are sleeping too much or too little, feel tired and lacks energy
+- Are sleeping too much or too little, feel tired, and lack energy

 - Have changes in appetite and dramatic weight fluctuations